 Remind him of the things that used to make him happy, and how much raw and untapped potential lies before him if he gets sober.

 Being fully present is enough.
 Sometimes the best way to reach someone is to stop talking and start listening.
-Try to understand from your loved one’s perspective why giving up the substance is so immensely challenging.
+Try to understand addiction from your loved one’s perspective why giving up the substance is so immensely challenging.
 Put yourself in his shoes, and you will be in a better place to understand his fears, support him through the darkest moments, and inspire him to take a step in the right direction.

 If you need a consultation, please feel free to reach out to Landmark Recovery.
 Our Admissions Consultants will walk you through the steps to help you through the recovery process and begin with a drug and alcohol recovery center.